xcore/sw_serial_to_ethernet/doc/module_manual.rst

 Memory
 -------

+The following is a summary of memory usage of the module for all functionality utilised by the echo test application when compiled at optimisation level 3.
+It assumes a TX buffer of 16 slots and operating at the maximum of 8 UART channels.
+This is deemed to be a guide only and memory usage may differ according how much of the API is utilised.

+Stack usage is estimated at 460 bytes.

 .. list-table::
     :header-rows: 1

     * - Operation
-      - Code
+      - Code (bytes)
-      - Data
+      - Data (bytes)
+      - Total Usage (bytes)
+    * - Receive Thread
+      - 316
+      - 424
-      - Stack
+      - 740
-    * - Receive
+    * - Receive API
+      - 410
+      - 0
+      - 410
+    * - Transmit Thread
-      - TBD
+      - 1322
-      - TBD
+      - 940
-      - TBD
+      - 2262
-    * - Transmit
+    * - Transmit API
+      - 480
+      - 0
+      - 480
+    * - **Total**
-      - TBD
+      - **2159**
-      - TBD
+      - **1364**
-      - TBD
+      - **3523**

 Channel Usage
 --------------